-There were a number of notable developments this week.
+There were four notable developments this week.

 The below analysis divides the bills into four categories: (1) passed bills, (2) active bills, (3) introduced bills, and (4) dead bills.

 Passed bills are those that have become law (i.e., Virginia).
 Active bills are those that have seen some movement, such as a committee hearing or vote.
 Introduced bills are those that have been introduced in a state legislature but have yet to see any movement (other than, for example, being referred to a committee).
 Dead bills are (as you might have guessed) bills that have failed.

 On March 2, 2021, Virginia became the second state – after California – to enact state consumer data privacy legislation.
 You can find our coverage of the Virginia bill here, and you can find the text of the new law here.
 We also hosted a webinar on the law on March 11.
 You can access the recording here.